How to choose a kid bike

-Cycling is a fun and sports activity that is practiced at any age, and i's never too early to start!
-Do you want to offer a bike to your child -their very first bike- to teach them how to pedal or so that they can have fun with their friends and accompany you on a trip?
+Cycling is a fun activity you can practice at any age, and it's never too early to start!
+Are you looking to offer your child their very first bike to teach them how to pedal or so that they can have fun with their friends and accompany you on a ride?

-Here is a small guide to help you in your choice and find the best bike for your child according to his age, size and cravings.
+Here is a small, but complete, guide to help you in your choice and find the best bike for your child according to his age, size and tastes.

 The draisienne (balance bike) for the little ones